 Unfortunately, too many doctors don't realize that income isn't wealth and end up living their income instead of their net worth shortly after completion of training.

 Leverage refers to borrowing money in an attempt to make money.
 Sometimes being highly leveraged pays off spectacularly well.
-A WCI reader bragged recently about becoming a millionaire in only 3.5 years using only $130K of his own money and investing in real estate.
+A WCI reader bragged recently about becoming a millionaire in only 3 1/2 years using only $130,000 of his own money and investing in real estate.
 The problem is that leverage works both ways.
 If you leverage an investment 9/1 (think 10% down on a real estate property) and that property drops in value 10%, you've lost your entire investment.
 If it drops another 10%, you're massively underwater.
 When your investments drop 50% in value and don't recover for years, you declare bankruptcy.
 It's practically impossible to go bankrupt without debt.
 That doesn't mean that you should NEVER use debt, but don't underestimate its risks, its temptations, and its effect on your well-being.
 Moderation in all things.

 #3 Dumb Investments

 #5 Live Hand to Mouth

 #6 Home Renovations

-The truth is that even the best renovations (usually kitchen and bath) only return 80% of their value when you sell the home, and that's assuming you sell it right after you do the renovation, not 5 years later.
+The truth is that even the best renovations (usually kitchen and bath) only return 80% of their value when you sell the home, and that's assuming you sell it right after you do the renovation—not five years later.
 Some improvements, like a roof, don't add any value at all.
 Others, like a pool, could even subtract value to some buyers.
 Want to make it even worse?
 Buy a second home and renovate it.
-I knew a doc who had three homes at once and despite having two jobs wasn't making any financial progress.
+I knew a doc who had three homes at once, and despite having two jobs wasn't making any financial progress.
 While a home has some investment qualities, it is mostly a consumption item.
 Consume carefully.

 #7 Frequent Job Changes

 Here's another good way to keep yourself from building wealth, especially when combined with one of the other items on this list.
 Changing jobs, especially when the job is in another location, is very expensive.
-You have the home transaction costs (about 15% of home value), the moving costs, the opportunity cost (for the time you spend moving, credentialing, out of work etc.), and the practice or partnership buy-in.
+You have the home transaction costs (about 15% of home value), the moving costs, the opportunity cost (for the time you spend moving, credentialing, out of work, etc.), and the practice or partnership buy-in.
 Be careful violating the one house, one spouse, one job recommendation.
 Try to get to know yourself and what makes you happy, evaluate potential jobs carefully, and get your employment/partnership contracts reviewed.

 #8 Failed Practice

 There you have it—eight ways to go broke as a doctor.
 It can be surprisingly easy.
 Take steps now and throughout your life to prevent it from happening.
-By not losing, you win!
+By not losing, you win.

 What do you think?
 Do you think it's impossible for doctors to go broke?
 What examples of doctors going broke have you seen?
 Comment below!